ccie18643/PyTCP/README.md

 #### Work in progress:

- - IPv6 protocol - *ability to route traffic to external destinations via default gateway*
+ - ICMPv6 protocol - *Multicast Listner Discovery v2 (MLDv2) protocol implementation (only messages needed by stack)*
  - TCP protocol - *ongoing effort of improving code and bug fixing while simulating more advanced traffic scenarios*
  - TCP protocol - *proper handling on RST packets in various states, need to do research on this*

 #### Next steps:

+ - IPv6 protocol - *ability to route traffic to external destinations via default gateway*
  - TCP protocol - *need to rework the CLOSE syscall mechanism so FIN flag can be set on last data packet instead of being carried in separate one*
  - TCP protocol - *ACK packet retransmission in case we got FIN retransmission in TIME_WAIT state*
  - TCP protocol - *implement proper response to packets containing old SEQ and/or ACK numbers*